AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/99-summary.rst

 * **Methods**

-  * Functions tied to a type
+  * Functions tied directly to a specific type via :rust:`impl` blocks
-  * Use the :rust:`self` receiver for ergonomic syntax
+  * Use :rust:`self` receivers to define how data is accessed

+    * Shared, mutable, or owned

-  * Static methods act like constructors or helpers
+  * Associated functions (no :rust:`self`) act as constructors or helpers
-  * Syntax helps group functionality logically

 * **Traits**

-  * Define contracts for behavior
+  * Act as *contracts* or interfaces for shared behavior across different types
-  * Types must implement all required methods
-  * Can have defaults
+  * Can provide default implementations to reduce repetitive code
-  * Bounds enable generic functions and polymorphism
+  * Enable polymorphism and generic programming

 * **Deriving**

-  * Generates standard trait implementations for a type
+  * Uses :rust:`#[derive]` to auto-generate implementations for common traits

-    * Automatically
+  * Saves boilerplate for standard tasks

+    * Debugging, cloning, and comparisons

-    * Based on its structure
+  * Functions based on the internal structure of the type